 Using the Snelling Station Area Plan

 While full redevelopment will likely be phased over a period of years, the planning team will begin collecting broader community input.
-Look for questions to provide your input on Open Saint Paul
+Questions to provide input will be posted on Open Saint Paul